 - show statistically higher IQ

-- are more discipline, and are able to analyze and solve problems compared with children who do not receive music education.
+- are able to analyze and solve more problems compared to children who do not receive music education.

 Music is strongly connected with Arts, Literature, Mathematics, Philosophy, and History.
 Many notable scientists, artists, business and world leaders attribute their sense of accomplishment to the study of music.
 Music also helps us de-stress from the emotional and physical tensions in life.